-Warren Luff returns to what's now Walkinshaw Andretti United for a fifth-consecutive PIRTEK Enduro Cup in 2018.
+Warren Luff stays with Walkinshaw Andretti United for a seventh consecutive PIRTEK Enduro Cup in 2020.

-Luff is the only two-time winner of the Enduro Cup, securing it in 2013 with Craig Lowndes at Triple Eight before doubling up with Garth Tander the following year at the Holden Racing Team.
+Luff is a two-time winner of the Enduro Cup, securing it in 2013 with Craig Lowndes at Triple Eight before doubling up with Garth Tander the following year at the Holden Racing Team.

 The Gold Coast-based driver is also a dual winner of the Sandown 500, taking victories in 2012 and '16 with Lowndes and Tander respectively.

 A V8 Ute Series winner in 2002 and '03, Luff's full-time Supercars tilts in '04 (Dick Johnson Racing), '06 (Britek Motorsport) and '11 (Lucas Dumbrell Motorsport) all proved tough going.